-Eating a plate of Spaghetti with Clams is one of the joys of being on vacation in Italy.
-As you can see below, it is super easy to make when you get home.
+Eating a plate of Spaghetti with Clams is one of the joys of being on vacation in Italy, and as you can see below, it is super easy to make when you get home.
 This is a good thing, as clams are nutritional, cancer fighting powerhouses.
 They outperform steak and liver for iron, and are rich in phosphorus, potassium, zinc, copper, manganese and selenium too.
 Our North American clams, like most things American, are a little bigger than their Italian counterparts, so for this yummy pasta dish use smaller sized clams like littlenecks.
 Nonetheless they may still take a little longer to pop open when you cook them, so be patient.
-The rewards are worth it!
+The rewards are worth it, and if it’s your tradition, they’re especially good as part of a Christmas Eve Feast of the Seven Fishes.
 And since seafood pastas aren’t traditionally eaten with cheese, if you like, toss the pasta and clams together with a couple of tablespoons of toasted whole wheat breadcrumbs.
 Enjoy!

 - Discard any clams with broken shells.
 Set the remaining clams aside in a cool place.